seabull/resources/README.md

   - Some Tips

+      - Spark 定义的 NarrowDependency 其实是 “each partition of the parent RDD is used by at most one partition of the child RDD“

     - Spark Native ORC: Create table MyTable ... ***USING ORC***

     - **Nested Schema Pruning: spark.conf.set("spark.sql.optimizer.nestedSchemaPruning.enabled", true)** Prunes the nested columns (e.g. struct) if not all fields are selected.
 Without this config, it read **ALL** fields